 This Business Report is intended to provide an overview of the strategy and business model of the Company as well as the key measures used by the Directors in overseeing its management.
-The Company is a venture capital trust which invests in accordance with the investment objective set out in this Business Report.
+The Company is a venture capital trust, which invests in accordance with the investment objective set out below.